kostya-zero/relayx/README.md

 Download the latest release from the [GitHub releases page](https://github.com/kostya-zero/relayx/releases) that matches your platform.

-## Features

-- Interactive shell interface.
-- Connect to any TCP server.
-- Send and receive data.
-- Configurable options.

 ## Commands

 Relayx uses a simple command-based interface.
 Here are the available commands: